vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### definition

-["split_from_start", path1, index, path2]
+["split_from_start", sourcePath, position, targetPath]

 ### Parameters

 - `"split_from_start"` – The name of the function.
-- `path1` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
-- `index` – The start position.
+- `position` – The start position of the string.
 The param support intregers.

 ### Example